Prasenjit-3433/Basic-Online-Shop/README.md

     Do: font: inherit;

 3. You can send data with GET request with the help of the property `query` on req object.
 Though it's not recommended.
+4. The custom middleware for adding csrf token should appear after the registered csrf middleware in app.js because we use csrfToken() method on req object in custom middleware to generate token, otherwise the method will not be available there.